-At the end of the 17 century a number of Kathakali Troupes called a Kali Yogam were established to develop Kathakali.
+At the end of the 17th century a number of Kathakali Troupes called Kali Yogam were established to develop Kathakali.
 The Kali Yagam was managed by the lead actor who was responsible for the training, rehearsals [that took place in the monsoon season] and arranged the performances in the temples throughout Kerala.

 Although Kathakali originally flourished, it went into decline in the 19th century due to the invasion of various nations, including the British and the patronage of royalty slowly reduced.

 It was the small Kali Yogams and the Namboodiri families that enabled Kathakali to survive.
-Olappammana situated in the small village of Vellinazhri was the home of the Namboodiri family who supported Kathakali for 300 hundred of years.
+Olappammana situated in the small village of Vellinazhri was the home of the Namboodiri family who supported Kathakali for 300 hundred years.